riquellopes/web-hello/README.md

 [![Build Status](https://travis-ci.org/riquellopes/web-hello.svg?branch=master)](https://travis-ci.org/riquellopes/web-hello)

-  This's project it is a classical web application, created for all web developers when they are learning something.
+  This's project it's a classical web application, created for all web developers when they are learning something.
-To me don't different, I'll build a [Golang](https://golang.org/) application and then last I'll deploy at [Heroku](https://www.heroku.com/).
+And can't be different to me, I'll build a [Golang](https://golang.org/) application and then last I'll deploy at [Heroku](https://www.heroku.com/).

 #### TODO